ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram.md

 {{ model }} comprises multiple suites: the [Regional Ancillary Suite (RAS)](#ras) and [OSTIA Ancillary Suite (OAS)](#oas) that generate ancillary files (i.e., input files), and the [Regional Nesting Suite (RNS)](#rns) which runs the regional forecast.

 The instructions below outline how to run {{ model }} using ACCESS-NRI's supported configuration, specifically designed to run on the [National Computational Infrastructure (NCI)](https://nci.org.au/about-us/who-we-are) supercomputer [_Gadi_][gadi].<br>
-The example experiment within this page focuses on a flood event in Lismore, NSW on 26 and 27 February, 2022, using `ERA5-Land` [land-surface initial conditions]({{ access_models }}/#land-surface-initial-conditions-source).
+The example experiment within this page focuses on a flood event in Lismore, NSW on 26 and 27 February, 2022, using `BARRA` [land-surface initial conditions]({{ access_models }}/#land-surface-initial-conditions-source).
 For more details see [Nesting configuration]({{ access_models }}/#nesting-configuration).
 Once you feel comfortable running the model, you can modify it as needed by, e.g., changing the region, the dates, the data source for initial conditions, or the output variables.

 If you are unsure whether {{ model }} is the right choice for your experiment, take a look at the overview of [ACCESS Models](/models).